Lauren Jauregui Opens Up About Those "Traumatizing" Rumors About Her and Camila Cabello - E! Online

 The 24-year-old singer then said these rumors made her feel "like a predator."

-"It made me feel like a predator because of the types of clips people would put together and the types of stories people would write and that type of stuff," she continued.
+"It made me feel like a predator because of the type of clips people would put together and the type of stories people would write and the type of stuff," she continued.
 "I was always the aggressor, and I was always the one turning her and I was always the one who was, like, the 'masculine' energy in the scenario.
 And it made me very uncomfortable because that's not how I identify.
-And that's not to say, that that's wrong to identify like that….But I did not identify that way and I also did not have that connection with her."
+And that's not to say, that that's wrong to identify like that….But I did not identify that way, and I also did not have that connection with her."

-Jauregui then made it clear that she and Cabello "were just very good friends at the time."
+Jauregui then made it clear that she and Cabello "were just very good friends at that time."

 "Because, they're, to this day, convinced that that was real, you know what I'm saying?" she said.
 "And I can't do anything to change it.
 Because even when I talk about it—and I don't talk about it because I've learned to just ignore it because it was just so traumatizing for me…that it was, like, I just chose to ignore it at a certain point because getting angry to them would mean that it was real and validate it more for them."